michaelspatrick/clustercheck/README.md

 # clustercheck
 This plugin is designed to mimic the function of the Percona clustercheck script for PXC.
 This plugin is still in development and not completed.

+### Why the need for a clustercheck plugin?
+In order to use a load balancer with PXC, such as HAProxy, you want to be able to query the server easily to see if the node is available to respond to traffic.
+Most of the time this requires configuring a script, usually written in Bash or Python, to login to MySQL and check a few status variables and then respond with a HTTP header, status code, and text.
+The load balancer then reads this response and uses it to determine whether to route queries to the node or not.

+While this approach works fine, it does offer a few disadvantages:
+* Must be able to become root to install the script.
+This is problematic for some DBAs who do not have root access, thus requiring a SysAdmin to do the work for them.
+* Must be knowledgeable of xinetd in Linux and know how to setup the service.
+* Username and password for the connection are stored unencrypted in plain text format in the script, jeopardizing security.
+* The script must execute a query every time it is called, which can impact performance.

+The plugin method resolves all of the above issues.
+Plugins are easy to install and enable.
+No additional permissions are required beyond those needed to manage MySQL.

+In all fairness, performance impact needs to be further tested but I remain optimistic it is minimal.

 ### Development Server Setup

 The following was used to setup a t2.medium instance running Amazon Linux on an AWS EC2 instance for development and compilation of the plugin: